 If you’re anything like us, you’re probably worried about the thought of travelling to Palestine without an organised tour group.
 If you’re wanting to do this, don’t worry.
 We’ve done the trip and it’s easier and safer than we imagined.

 Below I’ll guide you through the process so that you have a clear perspective on what needs to be done before you start planning and booking.

 Disclaimer: as we flew into Tel Aviv Ben Gurion Airport which is an airport within Israel, the tips below will be tailored around that.
-Also, this article has been updated in February 2022 to give you the most up to date information regarding COVID-related entry requirements.
+Also, this article has been updated in November 2022 to give you the most up-to-date information regarding COVID-related entry requirements.

 First Things First

 Entry Requirements (PCR Tests & Vaccinations)

 Getting To Masjid al-Aqsa From Tel Aviv Airport